olivier-carrere/redaction-technique.org/src/content/docs/en/tech-writing-process/collecte-de-l-information.md

 Once the technical writing project has been clearly defined, the **technical writer** gathers all available information:

-- product specifications, Intranet, Trac pages,
+- Product specifications, Intranet, Trac pages,
-- interviews with the R&D department,
+- Interviews with the R&D department,
-- product handling,
+- Product handling,
-- marketing department interview,
+- Interviews with the marketing department,
-- customer interviews,
+- Customer interviews,
-- competitor analysis,
+- Competitor analysis,
-- reading the trade press.
+- Reading trade publications.

 ![Information gathering](/assets/collecte.svg)
-**Information gathering**
+**Information Gathering**

-Information must be cross-checked to minimize the risk of transmitting incorrect or out-of-date information.
-The **technical writer** must carry out genuine investigative work.
-By putting himself in the user's shoes, he checks each piece of information and sorts out the relevant data from that which is merely noise disrupting the message.
+Information must be cross-checked to minimize the risk of transmitting incorrect or outdated information.
+The **technical writer** must perform diligent investigative work.
+By putting themselves in the user's shoes, they check each piece of information and differentiate relevant data from noise that could disrupt the message.

-As the first user of the solutions developed by the company, the **technical writer** takes on the role of *candidate*, putting every aspect of the information to be transmitted into context.
-For example, he may decide, against the advice of the technical department, to omit highly technical information from the user guide.
-Conversely, he or she may back up a sales brochure with precise technical data to support the marketing pitch.
+As the first user of the solutions developed by the company, the **technical writer** takes on the role of a *candidate*, putting every aspect of the information into context.
+For example, they may decide, against the advice of the technical department, to omit highly technical information from the user guide.
+Conversely, they may support a sales brochure with precise technical data to enhance the marketing pitch.